Crps Type 2

 Clinical characteristics of CRPS type 2

-In CRPS Type 2 there is usually a triggering event at the base, such as a lesion to the nerves or tissues or a period of immobilization.
+In CRPS Type 2, the triggering event is usually a lesion to the nerves or tissues or a period of immobilization.
 In most cases, the severity perceived as a painful sensation is disproportionate to the severity of the inciting event.
 The syndrome can also be triggered by strokes, spinal cord injuries, visceral disorders such as myocardial infarction and cholecystitis, bruises and contusions and venepuncture.
 Abnormalities in sensory tests.
 There is a higher incidence of motor and mechanical allodynia in patients with diffuse sensory impairment.

 Many patients with type 2 CRPS develop “symptoms similar to neglect” (similar to those of CRPS I) in the affected limb.
 They include the feeling that their arm or leg no longer belongs to them which may be explained as a cognitive neglect or in some cases they think it is difficult to move it.
 It is significant that many patients have areas of myofascial dysfunction (MD) with trigger points within the proximal musculature of the affected limb, particularly the arm or shoulder.
 The incidence of MD is greater in patients with motor neglect or long-standing symptoms.